swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

         parms = args.split(",")
         return 'ABCDEF'.find(parms[0][0]) > -1

-In get_column_criteria(), you will also pass a list of the JSON keys ``['name']`` you want to query in a function.
-In this case, you only want to query 'name'.

-CriteriaVMCView's logic will apply your functions to each item in your data to determine if that item should appear in that function's column.
-A function might use only some of the JSON keys you pass.
-You must also
+CriteriaVMCView's logic will apply each of your functions to each item in your data to determine if that item should appear in the corresponding function's column.

-Say the data item being processed is ``{'id': 5, 'name': 'Asparagus'}``.
-The 'args' passed to the a_to_f function will be string ``'Asparagus, 5'`` since we said our keys were ``['name', 'id']``.
+Say the data item currently being processed is ``{'id': 5, 'name': 'Asparagus'}`` and your a_to_f function is being executed.
+The 'args' passed to the function by CriteriaVMCView will be string ``'Asparagus, 5'`` since we said our keys were ``['name', 'id']``.

-The passed string will be split by our function, giving list ``['Asparagus', '5']``.
+The function first has to split the args string into a list.
+In this case, parms will be ``['Asparagus', '5']``.

 Since our function is only interested in the name, it looks only at ``parms[0]`` which is 'Asparagus'.
 And further, since it is only interested in the first letter of name, it only looks at ``parms[0][0]`` which is 'A'.
 The function returns True if parms[0][0] is in the range A-F and False if it is not.